-Dr. Riddle is the designer of five online tools to assist small business: the E-Business Readiness Scale, the Services Export Readiness Diagnostic (versions for Canadian firms and for firms from developing countries), and the Goods Export Readiness Diagnostic (versions for Canadian firms and for firms from developing countries).
-She has also worked extensively on employment equity policies and the design of client-centered employment services, and has authored three workbooks for improving the quality of career and employment services.
-She is the co-developer of the Employment Readiness Scale™ and serves as its Operations Manager.
+In order to empower small service firms, Dr. Riddle has designed five online tools to assist small business: the E-Business Readiness Scale, the Services Export Readiness Diagnostic (versions for Canadian firms and for firms from developing countries), and the Goods Export Readiness Diagnostic (versions for Canadian firms and for firms from developing countries).
+She has worked extensively on employment equity policies and the design of client-centered employment services, and has authored three workbooks for improving the quality of career and employment services and is the co-developer of the online Employment Readiness Scale™.

 Dr. Riddle grew up in China and India, providing her with a unique perspective on poverty and social issues, and has a B.A., summa cum laude (University of Colorado), a M.B.A.
 (University of Arizona), and a Ph.D. in psychology, with a minor in statistics and research methodology (Duke University).
 She is widely published in trade and scholarly journals (see a partial list of publications at ResearchGate), and is listed in the Who’s Who of American Women, the World Who’s Who of Women, and the International Who’s Who of Professionals.
 Her engagement in her community and the world has consistently focused on building bridges of tolerance and understanding among persons from different cultural, socioeconomic, and faith communities while working for justice and equity with compassion.